-the rules governing virtual asset service providers, which have been in force since 1 May 2022.
+If there is no issuer, as in cases where instruments are created by a computer code and this is not done in execution of an agreement between issuer and investor (for example, Bitcoin or Ether), then in principle the Prospectus Regulation, the Prospectus Law and the MiFID rules of conduct do not apply.
+Nevertheless, if the instruments have a payment or exchange function, other regulations may apply to the instruments or the persons who provide certain services relating to those instruments.
+Without claiming to be exhaustive, we draw your attention to the rules governing virtual asset service providers, which have been in force since 1 May 202210.
 In the case of financial products with such instruments as their underlyings, one must first carry out the exercise of determining the classification of the financial product.
-Moreover, the FSMA Regulation of 3 April 2014 on the ban on the marketing of certain financial products to retail clients can also apply.
+Moreover, the FSMA Regulation of 3 April 2014 on the ban on the marketing of certain financial products to retail clients11 can also apply.